 At WCSS, our team of Outreach Workers provide no-cost, confidential support for those experiencing challenges with mental health, financial insecurity, advocacy, physical health and injury, housing, food insecurity, substance use, employment, family/friend relationships, parenting support or violence/conflict in relationships.

 Typically, our team is mobile, and can reach clients wherever they are.
-For the time being, most of our services are offered virtually but let us know what you need.
-During the COVID-19 crisis, we are all in this together and our Outreach team wants to help.
+Our services are offered in person and virtually but let us know what you need.
+We are all in this together and our Outreach team wants to help.
 It’s ok to not to be ok.
 We are here to listen and offer support.

 Carla’s mission as an Outreach Worker is to support, listen and to work with you to find the resources that you need to move forward.
 She is trained as a doula, childbirth educator, Safe Talk, ASIST (suicide prevention training), Mental Health first aid, Standard First Aid, Postpartum Group Facilitator Training, Registered Yoga Teacher 200hr (RYT).
 She leads the Birth, Baby and Beyond, Postpartum Group and Prenatal Support Group with a strong focus on maternal wellness.
 As a mother of two and a Whistler local since 2003, she is passionate about our community and loves helping build the strength of its members.